gamingPanther3/Calculator/README.md

 The calculator can also handle scientific notation.

-Here are some examples of how to use the calculator:
+## Examples of how to use the calculator:
 - To add 2 and 3, enter `2+3`.
 - To subtract 5 from 10, enter `10-5`.
 - To multiply 4 by 6, enter `4*6`.